Robinpig/Note/docs/CS/MQ/Kafka/Broker.md

 Brokers will be able to store metadata locally in a file.
 When they start up, they will only need to read what has changed from the controller, not the full state.
 This will let us support more partitions with less CPU consumption.

+## Fault tolerance

+### follower

+remove from ISR

+after recovery, drop data > local HW, sync data from leader util the LEO > partition HW and join ISR

+### leader

+leader election

+followers drop the data > local HW and sync from the new leader

 ## Links